Icinga/icinga2/doc/8-migration.md

 the state filter defined in the `execution_failure_criteria` defines the Icinga 2 `state` attribute.
 If the state filter matches, you can define whether to disable checks and notifications or not.

 The following example describes service dependencies.
-If you migrating from Icinga 1.x you will only want to use the classic `Host-to-Host` and `Service-to-Service` dependency relationships.
+If you migrate from Icinga 1.x you will only want to use the classic `Host-to-Host` and `Service-to-Service` dependency relationships.

     define service {